MSc Building Surveying

 This course is open for applications

-Obtain a RICS-accredited qualification, heighten your career prospects and develop your managerial and technical skills.
-The course boasts excellent industry links and high employability levels.
+Obtain a dual-accredited qualification, heighten your career prospects and develop your managerial and technical skills.
+Our MSc Building Surveying boasts excellent industry links and high employability levels.

 Structure